MicrosoftDocs/customer-voice/fp-docs/analyze-survey-responses.md

 - **Responses trend**: Number of survey responses received per day.

-- **NPS distribution**: Distribution of NPS (Net Promoter Score), which shows the number of promoters, detractors, and passive supporters.
+- **NPS distribution**: Distribution of the Net Promoter Score (NPS), which shows the number of promoters, detractors, and passive supporters.

 The list of survey responses is displayed in grid format.